 If you’d like to write to your MP about this brown coloured outrage, start by checking if your MP voted in 2021 against ‘a proposal from the Lords to the Environment Bill that would have placed legal duties on the companies to reduce discharge’.

-Note that the Isle of Wight’s own Conservative MP – Bob Seely – voted against the bill (i.e. he voted in favour of poo on his doorstep).
-Sigh.
+Note that the Isle of Wight’s ex-MP – Conservative Bob Seely – voted against the bill.
+He lost his seat in 2024.
+No flowers please.

-Note that the Isle of Wight’s own Conservative MP – Bob Seely – voted against the bill (i.e. he voted in favour of poo on his doorstep).
-Sigh.
+Note that the Isle of Wight’s ex-MP – Conservative Bob Seely – voted against the bill.
+He lost his seat in 2024.
+No flowers please.

 Best Isle of Wight beach for hiring a beach hut